nimiq/validators-api/README.md

 [![Sync Mainnet](https://github.com/nimiq/validators-api/actions/workflows/sync-mainnet.yml/badge.svg)](https://github.com/nimiq/validators-api/actions/workflows/sync-mainnet.yml) [![Sync Testnet](https://github.com/nimiq/validators-api/actions/workflows/sync-testnet.yml/badge.svg)](https://github.com/nimiq/validators-api/actions/workflows/sync-testnet.yml)

-The Nimiq Validators API enables staking pools, based on single validators, to integrate with the Nimiq Wallet.
+The Nimiq Validators API enables staking pools, based on single validators, to integrate with the Nimiq Wallet and other applications.
 This helps stakers make informed decisions when choosing where to stake their funds.

 **Validators and Staking Pools**:
 A validator can operate as a staking pool, allowing multiple users to stake.
 Pools must provide detailed information such as fees, payout schedules, and contact details to ensure trust and transparency.